ethan-r-gallup/Industrial-Time-Series-Transformer/README.md

 Another interesting note is that the traditional time series transformer developed by Dr. Park does not have a decoder.
 This increases the computation speed but does not provide the ability to artificially weight the contributions of the optimizers control decisions.

+## Pending Updates
+- Finishing optimization of models trained with artificial noise.
+- Rebuild data pipeline to pull testing data from the same dataset as training data and split it in the code.
+- Add results from encoder-decoder recurrent models.

 ## References
 Park J. (2022).
 Hybrid Machine Learning and Physics-Based Modeling Approaches for Process Control and Optimization (dissertation).